The Stroudsburg Area School Board made a statement by denying a grant from the NRA late this March.

 He thinks, however, that more background checks are negotiable with a bipartisan effort.

 “When you start off with a negotiation, you always try to negotiate towards the middle,” Reincke said, “but you have a stated goal, and you have an internal one as well.”

 Even though the school board denied the grant from the NRA, they still need to vote on whether to accept any incoming donations.

-“I’m going to vote to accept them,” Reincke said. “now, the difference is the NRA is a national organization and has stated political goals, and things that they are holding up or trying to achieve in this country, and I’ve already spoken on my views on them.
+“I’m going to vote to accept them,” Reincke said.
+“Now, the difference is the NRA is a national organization and has stated political goals, and have things that they are holding up or trying to achieve in this country, and I’ve already spoken on my views of them.